 1. If you have severe injuries and mounting medical bills.

-We can also preserve and secure evidence, find witnesses, negotiate with the insurance company, and help to reduce your medical bills so that you end up with more money in your pocket at the end of a case.
+We can also preserve and secure evidence, find witnesses, negotiate with the insurance company, and work to reduce your medical bills to help ensure you receive maximum compensation in your pocket at the end of a case.